Fluxboi/Fluxboi.github.io/README.md

 Sahutchai completed a DPhil (PhD) degree from the Department of Plant Sciences, University of Oxford.
 His thesis explored the capacities of Euglena metabolic network using metabolic flux analysis techniques.
 He was working as a research fellow at University College London before moving back to Chiang Mai, Thailand, for his lectureship in Systems biology.
 ---

+#Experiences
+**o	Research Fellow**, University College London, Study the effect of mito-nuclear incompatibility in Drosophila, UK, 2020-2022

+**o	Policy development intern**, National Science Research and Innovation Policy Council, Developing BCG Economy Model, Thailand, 2019

+**o	Biological practice demonstrator**, University of Oxford UK, 2017-2020

+**o	Research internship**, Biological Modelling Laboratory, KMUTT, Train for systems biology, metabolic network analysis and bioinformatics skills, Thailand, 2016

+**o	Research internship**, Cattolico Laboratory, University of Washington, Study interaction of bacteria and algae for growth and lipid production, USA, 2014

+**o	JENESYS 2.0 program**, science and technology, Government of Japan, Japan, 2014

+**o	Visiting Israel on the topic of precision agriculture**, Academic collaboration between Israel and Thailand, Funded by : National Science and Technology Development (NSTDA), Israel, 2013

+**o	Visiting Shanghai on the topic of agricultural biotechnology**, Visit universities and research institutes in Shanghai for research collaborations between research institutes in Thailand and Shanghai, Funded by : Ministry of Foreign Affairs, Kingdom of Thailand, China, 2012

+**o	Internship**, National Center for Genetic Engineering and Biotechnology, Study gene expression in cassava root, Thailand, 2012

+---